Kubera

-Kubera is mentioned in Hindu scriptures.
+Originally described as the chief of evil spirits in Vedic-era texts, Kubera acquired the status of a deva (god) only in the Puranas and the Hindu epics.
 The scriptures describe that Kubera once ruled Lanka, but was overthrown by his half-brother Ravana, later settling in the city of Alaka in the Himalayas.
 Descriptions of the "glory" and "splendour" of Kubera's city are found in many scriptures.

-Kubera is also mentioned into the Buddhist and Jain pantheons.
+Kubera has also been assimilated into the Buddhist and Jain pantheons.
 In Buddhism, he is known as Vaisravana, the patronymic used of the Hindu Kubera and is also equated with Pañcika, while in Jainism, he is known as Sarvanubhuti.
+In Indonesia, Kubera is also known as Daneswara.

 Iconography

 Kubera is often depicted as a dwarf, with complexion of lotus leaves and a big belly.
 He is described as having three legs, only eight teeth, one eye, and being adorned with jewels.
-He is sometimes depicted riding a man.
+He is sometimes described riding a man.
 The description of deformities like the broken teeth, three legs, three heads and four arms appear only in the later Puranic texts.
 Kubera holds a mace, a pomegranate, or a money bag in his hand.
 He may also carry a sheaf of jewels or a mongoose with him.
 In Tibet, the mongoose is considered a symbol of Kubera's victory over nāgas—the guardians of treasures.
 Kubera is usually depicted with a mongoose in Buddhist iconography.